jakelashbrook/discover-penwith/README.md

 listed above.
 Lighthouse breaks the testing into 4 categories: Performance, Accessibility, Best Practices, and SEO.
 I will use the test results to try and improve the websites functionality and to improve the speed at which it loads the content of the site.

-### Mobile Testing:
+### Mobile and Desktop Lighthouse Testing:
 The initial mobile testing after deployment was carried out on 05/04/2021.
+All test results for Desktop came back as over 90%, so I'm happy with the Desktop Lighthouse Testing.
+Please see below the scores given for mobile testing and some of the resolutions used so far.

 **Performance Score: 86/100**
 Suggestions to improve the performance: